ryezzz/portfolio-gatsby/_data/blog/2021-07-17-text-analysis-on-my-lifelong-journal.md

 exploration: true
 thumbnail: /assets/screen-shot-2021-07-17-at-9.41.06-am.png
 ---
-I've kept a personal journal since middle school and the text in it is very much "stream of consciousness" really, really tough to parse through reading.
+I've kept a personal journal since middle school and the text in it is very much "stream of consciousness" and really, really tough to read.
+For instance:\
+\
 I recently realized, "Hey!
 I know how to do some basic NLP and I can shrink this down to something digestible!"

 There's a few challenges I ran into here.
 First, I had to take a massive text document (like 300,000 words) with various date/entry formats and turn it into data I could analyze.